Choosing Between The 12 Most Popular Writing Apps

-When we decided our next blog would attempt to narrow down the best writing apps, we didn’t really expect it to spark an office-wide debate.
+When we asked the students on our creative writing courses what they considered to be the best writing apps, we didn’t really expect it to spark a huge debate.

-But that’s exactly happened here at Writers’ Academy HQ, which probably says a lot about the ridiculous amount of apps and software aimed at helping writers do their thing.
+But that’s exactly happened here at The Writers’ Academy, which probably says a lot about the ridiculous amount of apps and software aimed at helping writers do their thing.

 Seriously, there are hundreds of writing apps out there.
 Have a look for yourself and you’ll find that there’s no real consensus on which are the best, either.